-CTD plans to take the show out for sale to TV stations in the next six or nine months, says Koondel.
-"If production stays aggressive, the show could be available as early as September 2013."
+CTD plans to take the Betty White-starrer out for sale to TV stations in the next six or nine months, according to senior vice president of corporate licensing and distribution for CBS Corp. and president of distribution for CTD Scott Koondel.
+"If production stays aggressive, the show could be available as early as September 2013," he said.

-"This is really a milestone for TV Land and for Viacom Media Networks," says Larry W. Jones, president of TV Land.
+"This is really a milestone for TV Land and for Viacom Media Networks," said Larry Jones, president of TV Land.
 "To get a scripted series into production, have it hit, and then bring it to the marketplace in syndication is an amazing achievement by any standard for any network."

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.